Shivanshi963/AI-based-chatbot-to-solve-college-relate-queries/README.md

 Built with simplicity in mind, it offers a clean and scrollable chat interface using basic HTML, CSS, and IPyWidgets — perfect for interactive exploration directly in Jupyter/Colab notebooks.

 ---
+🤖 What Type of AI Is Used?
+ Karnavati University Chatbot uses:

+🧠 Natural Language Processing (NLP)
+✅ Why NLP?
+Because your chatbot is:

+Taking user text input (questions),

+Analyzing it using basic keyword matching (if key in message.lower()),

+And giving back relevant text-based responses.

+Even though it’s a very basic form of NLP (no advanced models like BERT or GPT are used), it still falls under NLP because it processes and responds to natural language from users.

 ## 🚀 How to Use